 We know that so many people in schools and academies champion the value of learning outside the classroom.
 These people are vital and this award is for them.

-Finalists will be featured in School Travel Organiser magazine and on our website, and invited down to the five-star ceremony as our guests.
+Finalists are always featured in School Travel Organiser magazine and on our website, and invited to the five-star ceremony as our guests.

-The winner of the 2024 award will be able to spend £2,000 on a future educational visit for their school.
+The winner of the award scoops £2,000 for their school to spend on a future educational visit.
 What’s not to like?

 Things to know…